awsdocs/aws-php-developers-guide/doc_source/s3-examples-configuring-a-bucket.md

 + Get the CORS configuration for a bucket using [GetBucketCors](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html#getbucketcors)\.
 + Set the CORS configuration for a bucket using [PutBucketCors](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html#putbucketcors)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

-## Get the CORS Configuration<a name="get-the-cors-configuration"></a>
+## Get the CORS configuration<a name="get-the-cors-configuration"></a>

 Create a PHP file with the following code\.
 First create an AWS\.S3 client service, then call the `getBucketCors` method and specify the bucket whose CORS configuration you want\.